 Transplanted hairs grow in scar tissue as long as it is not very thick.
 Sometimes the scars are raised above the surface of the skin and this hampers the growth of transplanted hairs.
 In this case, the scar is first flattened either through cortisone injections or through excision.
 Once the scar is flat and smooth, hair transplantation is performed.

 This may sound strange but some scars are really too thin to allow hair transplantation.
 The medical term used for scar thinning is “atrophy” and it is quite challenging to transplant grafts into atrophic scars.
 There are certain techniques to overcome mild to moderate atrophy, but a scar that is too thin may not allow hair transplantation.

 Transplanted hair follicles require efficient blood supply for their survival and healthy growth.
 But sometimes blood supply to an area is reduced due to scarring.
 This ultimately reduces the chances of a successful hair transplant.
 Nevertheless, there are certain techniques that surgeons use to improve blood flow into the scarred areas.
 One commonly used technique is Minoxidil application to the treatment area before and after the surgery.

-Furthermore, you have to take very good care of your transplanted grafts after the surgery as scarred scalp does not hold the grafts as well as a normal, healthy scalp tissue does.
+Furthermore, you have to take very good care of your transplanted grafts after the surgery as the scarred scalp does not hold the grafts, as well as a normal, healthy scalp tissue, does.
 This makes the transplanted grafts more susceptible to dislodging.

 Schedule A Free Consultation: